Meet the 2023 Scholars!

-The LEADS Civilians program acknowledges that all participants are working full-time for a law enforcement agency, and the program is designed to be flexible and dependent on the capacity of the Civilian and the demands of their agency.
-There are however two meetings LEADS Civilians are expected to attend that require travel away from their agency: the annual IACP Conference, including a pre-conference LEADS meeting and discussion (4-5 days) and the NIJ Summer Session in Washington DC (2-3 days).
+The LEADS program acknowledges that all participants are working full-time for a law enforcement or government agency, and the program is designed to be flexible and dependent on the capacity of the Scholar and the demands of their agency.
+There are however two meetings LEADS Scholars are expected to attend that require travel away from their agency: the annual IACP Conference, including a pre-conference LEADS meeting and discussion (4-5 days) and the NIJ Summer Session in Washington DC (2-3 days).
 NIJ covers the cost of all travel and per diem associated with these events.

-The LEADS Civilians program is a three-year commitment, and Civilians have the opportunity to participate in a variety of other activities and take advantage of other available resources, including:
+The LEADS Scholars program is a three-year commitment, and participants have the opportunity to participate in a variety of other activities and take advantage of other available resources, including:

 - Programming at the IACP Annual Conference, beyond the expected participation in the pre-conference meeting and orientation day discussed above, including: